GuangyaoSHI/MountainCar-v0_DDQN_PER/README.md

 * openai gym
 * numpy

-To train new model run `python train.py` with empty models dir.
+To train new model run `python train.py` with empty `models` dir in the root.
 You can tune hyperparameters in `train.py` file.